 Section I: Guests

 ALL GUESTS MUST BE ACCOMPANIED AND SIGNED-IN BY A MEMBER.
 When the member who signed in the guest leaves the club then their guest or guests must also leave.
-All guests (with the exception of infants age 12 months and under) must pay a guest fee of $5.00 per visit.
-This includes toddlers (age 1 year & above), all out-of-town guests, and people saying they do not plan on swimming.
+All guests (with the exception of infants age 12 months and under) must pay a guest fee of $5.00 per visit and passes must be pre-purchased to the member account.
+No guest fees can be purchased at the check-in desk.
+Guests include toddlers (age 1 year & above), all out-of-town guests, and people saying they do not plan on swimming.
 Guest privileges shall not be issued to the same individual more than 6 times per season regardless of the sponsoring member.
-Members under the age of 18 are limited to one guest unless there is supervision by a member parent (or adult of at least 18 years of age.)
+Members under the age of 18 are limited to one guest under the age of 18 unless there is supervision by a member parent (or other guest adult of at least 18 years of age.)
 It is the responsibility of the individuals in question to submit proof of age to the pool staff at check-in.

 A refund of the guest fee will be made only when the weather or other factors have restricted swimming to less than one hour while the guest is present.
 Non-members who arrive at the pool attempting to solicit a member to sign them in as a guest will not be tolerated or admitted.

-Nanny Pass: Non-member babysitters count as guests and must pay the normal guest fee.
-Members have the option of purchasing a Nanny Pass for regular babysitters.
-The Nanny Pass costs $75 and the holder of the Nanny Pass can only use CS&T Club property when accompanied by the children of the member family.
-A Nanny Pass account will be set-up in the Nanny’s name and should be presented each time the Nanny and supervised children use the facility.
-If, at any time, the club suspects abuse of the Nanny Pass, the pass will be revoked and no refund will be issued.
+Nanny / Caregiver Pass: Members have the option of purchasing a Nanny Pass for regular babysitters or caregivers.
+The Nanny Pass costs $75 and the holder of the pass can only use CS&T Club property when accompanied by a child member of the account.
+If an adult member is present the normal guest policy will apply and if, at any time, the club suspects abuse of the Nanny Pass, the pass will be revoked and no refund will be issued.

 Members involved in childcare who wish to bring non-member children to the pool on a regular basis must request approval from the Board of Directors.